unahouExosite/docs/exositeready/gwe/getting_started.md

 take action on in order to activate your account and log in.

 ## Create and Configure a Product
-Once your account is set up, add a Product and name it (e.g. "gateway-engine", "my-product", etc).
+Once your account is set up, add a Product and name it (e.g., "gateway-engine", "my-product", etc).

 Once you have a product, you must configure it with resources either using **MrMurano** (*recommended*) or manually by using the Murano web UI.